Gguardiola/goodgifts-rest-api/README.md

 ## API routes

-You can view all the routes, examples, requests and responses in the (Postman API documentation)[https://documenter.getpostman.com/view/31354348/2s9YsFFZtQ].
+You can view all the routes, examples, requests and responses in the [Postman API documentation](https://documenter.getpostman.com/view/31354348/2s9YsFFZtQ).